Blog > Articles

 How do these medications work?

 These medications work in different ways to ultimately decrease appetite and cravings resulting in a lower calorie intake.
 Orlistat is the exception, it works by blocking fat absorption such that the calories from fat in a meal are not processed by the body.
+Sometimes, combining Orlistat with other weight loss medications may be considered by your doctor.

 How much weight can I expect to lose with these medications?